On the classification of fractal square dendrites: Introduction

-In this paper we consider the intersections of copies of a fractal square and find the finiteness condition for these intersections.
-Then we consider the fractal square dendrites and find their complete classification in terms of the number of points of the self-similar boundary and their placement on the sides of the square and the orders of the vertices of the main tree.
+In Section 3 we consider the intersections of pieces of a fractal square and find the finiteness conditions for such intersections.
+In Section 4 we prove that there are 5 boundary types for fractal square dendrites.
+In Section 5 we find which combinations of pieces are forbidden and which ramification orders are permitted for each boundary type, which yields the main result in Section 6.